correlaid-paris/meeting-1/README.md

+# Meeting minutes

+## Minutes from Data Dialogue

+Presentations from Non Profit organisations and CorrelAid team (CorrelAid-Berlin lc is the main organiser).
+Here are projects:
+Group 1:
+    NPO: Leif (GoVolunteer)

+Group 2:
+    NPO: Miro (Amadeu Antonio Stiftung)

-These are the minutes for the first CorrelAid meeting on 18 September 2019.
+## Minutes from the first CorrelAid meeting on 18 September 2019.

 Topics we discussed:
 1. Structure of Correlaid correlaid.org: on Github and beyond